GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 ## Upgrade Joomla!

-Start with assigning a new image to your StatefulSet definition:
+Start by assigning a new image to your StatefulSet definition:

 ```shell
 kubectl set image statefulset "$APP_INSTANCE_NAME-joomla" \
   --namespace "$NAMESPACE" joomla=[NEW_IMAGE_REFERENCE]
 ```

-Where `[NEW_IMAGE_REFERENCE]` is the new image.
+where `[NEW_IMAGE_REFERENCE]` is the new image.

-To check that the Pods in the StatefulSet running the `joomla` container are updating, run the following command:
+To check that the Pods in the StatefulSet which are running the `joomla` container are updating, run the following command:

 ```shell
 kubectl get pods -l app.kubernetes.io/name=$APP_INSTANCE_NAME --namespace "$NAMESPACE" -w
 ```

-The StatefulSet controller terminates each Pod, and waits for it to transition to `Running` and `Ready` prior to updating the next Pod.
+The StatefulSet controller terminates each Pod, and waits for it to transition to `Running` and `Ready` before updating the next Pod.

-The final state of the Pods should be `Running` and marked as `1/1` in **READY** column.
+The final state of the Pods should be: `Running`, and with a value of `1/1` in their **READY** column.

-To verify the current image used for a `joomla` container, run the following
+To verify which is the current image being used for a `joomla` container, run the following command:
-command:

 ```shell
 kubectl get statefulsets "$APP_INSTANCE_NAME-joomla" \